The Mettlach 2.0 project

 Modern working environments

 Modern working environments are increasingly shaped by project structures and international interdisciplinary teams.
-This evolution is considered in a new working environment concept: A new office and conference centre with open-plan areas and lots of different meeting spaces designed to foster communication and cooperation between all employees was completed in 2018.
+This evolution is considered in a new working environment concept: The new office and conference centre Factory N°09 with open-plan areas and lots of different meeting spaces was designed to foster communication and cooperation between all employees was completed in 2018.
 However, it's not just the interior of the buildings that will be developed in the future: Open-air workstations in the Abbey park will also add to the diversity of places to work.

 New Brand Experience Centre